stvmln86/akesi/readme.md

 # akesi

-Akesi is a roguelike written in Python 3.12 by Stephen Malone.
+Akesi is a roguelike written in Go 1.22 by Stephen Malone.